 You can use the sun or a candle to shine some light on your sample, but especially for higher magnification it is important to have a stable and adjustable light source.
 Professional microscopes use a so called condenser-lens to gather the light and concentrate it into a cone of parallel beams that illuminates the specimen.

 Except at really low magnification, it is important to be able to precisely adjust the distance of sample and lens (near/far) to optimize the focus.
 This is usually achieved with the help of a mechanical “stage” that allows you to move the sample in all 3 dimensions: left/right, up/down & near/far.

-This "classical" version of microscopy magnifies a sample according to the laws of optics: light is refracted by (glass)-lenses and produces a larger image of the object.
-Many variations exist (e.g., light and dark field) that are useful for different purposes.
+As described above, the standard version of microscopy magnifies a sample according to the laws of optics: light is refracted by (glass)-lenses and produces a larger image of the object.
+Many variations exist (e.g. dark field) that are useful for different purposes.

 With the lens of a cheap laser pointer or webcam, you can use your smartphone or computer to magnify small insects and other creatures that live on the edge of the visible world.
 This is where macro photography and microscopy meet.

 If you happen to find a really good lens, it is even possible to see bacteria and other microbes, but its a bit tricky to get the focus right.
 For nice instructions on how to built a webcam-microscope, look into the hackteria wiki .

 This type of microscopy is something we unfortunately can not (yet) do at home.
 Electron microscopy is unparalleled concerning magnification and image quality but can only be performed with dead specimen.